shailendra7k/linuxservers/README.md

 # linuxservers
-I create the scripts to install configure server on linux  machine.
+I create the scripts to configure server on linux  machine.